Class Geometry

 - The DE-9IM Intersection Matrix for the two geometries matches

-!g.disjoint(this)
+[****T****] !g.disjoint(this)

-is the inverse ofDisjoint
+(Intersectsis the inverse ofDisjoint)

 IsEquivalentClass(Geometry)

-s are equal, from the point
+Returns whether the two Geometrys are equal, from the point

-of view of the EqualsExact
+of view of the EqualsExact method.
+Called by EqualsExact

 .
-In general, two Geometry
+In general, two Geometry classes are considered to be

 "equivalent" only if they are the same class.
 An exception is LineString